nextcloud/appstore/docs/docker.rst

 * the host runs Ubuntu 16.04
 * PostgreSQL and Nginx are run on the host

-If you want to run a different setup you need to provide your own **docker-compose.yml** and adjust the stores setting accordingly.
+If you want to run a different setup you need to provide your own **docker-compose.yml** and adjust your settings accordingly.

 Building the Image
 ==================